mikegratton/dim/README.md

 ## Parsing Quantities

 Input is a different beast.
 One interesting part is that because Dim is strongly typed, we know the desired destination quantity type.
-Really we need to see that the string can be parsed to a matching dimension.
+We need to see that the input string can be parsed to a matching dimension.
 For example,
 ```
 si::Angle the_angle;
 std::cout << "Enter an angle: ";
 std::cin >> the_angle;
 ```
 If the user enters is `3 rad`, all is well.
 If the enters `12 ft`, we've got a problem.
-Dim doesn't use exceptions.
-Instead `the_angle` will be set to a "bad" quantity -- a silent `NaN`.
+As Dim doesn't use exceptions, we treat incompatible input dimensions as a "bad quantity" -- a silent `NaN`.
 The test `the_angle.is_bad()` can check that a valid input was recieved.

 ### Stream-based Parsing